ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="dlr"></a>
 ##### Step 4.8.2 NSX Distributed Logical Router

-The NSX V Distributed Logical Router does not have a direct equivalent in NSX.
+The NSX-V Distributed Logical Router does not have a direct equivalent in NSX.
 To migrate the Distributed Logical Router, routing should be directly done in the T1 Gateways.

 <a name="edge"></a>
 ##### Step 4.8.3 NSX Edges